-USA co-captains Alev Kelter and Kayla Canett certainly enjoyed the tournament and they spoke to the Sports Gazette on their experience at the O2.
+USA co-captains Alev Kelter and Kayla Canett certainly enjoyed the tournament and they spoke to the Sports Gazette about their experience at the O2.

-Kelter said: “I think this needs to continue and I’m excited for more girls to try it out.
+“I think this needs to continue and I’m excited for more girls to try it out,” Kelter said.

 Co-captain Kayla Canett said: “It was a very exciting form of the game, you had to be turned on at every second.”

 Emma Uren of England scored an incredible hat-trick in the final and outfoxed her opponent in the winner takes all shoot-out, unsurprisingly she was delighted at the result.

 “It was unreal, it’s indescribable, we haven’t ever had that.
 I think what is so great, is actually having so many people behind us and showcasing women’s rugby that’s the biggest thing,” Uren said.

 Uren could not hold back her excitement when asked if the team would like to play RugbyX again: “100%, the whole event isn’t something that you get every day, it’s not something that comes round often, a home crowd, your family and friends in the crowd supporting you and bringing everyone together it’s amazing.”

 USA Men’s coach Mike Friday also complemented RugbyX and believes there could be a gap in the market for the new format.

 “The atmosphere, the fast-moving nature of it, I think it has a lot of appeal.
 There is a lot of individual moments within the game, as opposed to the purest sense of the game,” Friday said.